Text size adjustment

 Use of power from shore in the petroleum industry will have consequences for the whole power system onshore.
 Information regarding both energy requirements and power demand (GWh and MW) from the sector of the petroleum industry that gets power from shore is necessary both to secure an effective operation of the power system onshore, and to help plan for prudent development over time.

 For all projects/discoveries in RC 3-5, project-specific information shall be provided under the collective heading "project attributes" in the table at the top of each profile collection in the reporting file.
 (Please note that the project attributes are in Norwegian).
-This year it is possible to use the light grey cells to fill in project attributes for projects/discoveries in RC 2 but this is optional.
+It is possible to use the light grey cells to fill in project attributes for projects/discoveries in RC 2, but this is optional.

 This information will be used in various analyses the authorities perform regarding the offshore activity.
 In order to ensure a uniform basis for the analysis, the project attributes are based on lists with pre-defined selections (drop-down lists).
 Therefore, only one value can be selected in each cell.
 The selections shall be reflected in the profile collection below.